Steinbach, Manitoba: Demographics

+Ethnicity

+Approximately twenty-four per cent of Steinbach residents claim German ancestry, though this may include those from Germany itself or of Mennonite background, which would more accurately be described as Dutch.
+In the 2021 Canadian census, the first to include "Mennonite" as an ethnic designation, nearly 20 per cent of the community reported Mennonite ethnicity, although a significantly higher number would have Mennonite ancestry.

+Religion

+Census data from 2011 shows that 88.73% of Steinbach residents report a religious affiliation, which is above the provincial average of 73.51%.
+Of those with a religious affiliation, 74.58% are Protestant, and 12.44% are Catholic.
+Less than 1% belonged to either Buddhism, Islam, Judaism or Hinduism combined.
+In the total population surveyed, 11.27% claim no religious affiliation.

+Steinbach is the headquarters of both the Evangelical Mennonite Conference, formerly known as the Kleine Gemeinde, and the Christian Mennonite Conference, formerly known as Chortitzer Mennonite Conference.
+The city has among the most churches per capita of any city in Canada, at one for every 500 people.
+Steinbach is home to at least 22 churches and while many of the smaller churches are Mennonite, the majority of Steinbach's current population no longer attend a Mennonite church, and the largest churches in the city, such as the Emmanuel Evangelical Free Church, Southland Community Church, and Crossview Church, are either non-denominational or evangelical and are not part of Mennonite denominations.
+The city also has Roman Catholic, United, and Lutheran congregations and a growing Muslim community.

 Government

 Civic government

-Steinbach is represented by 6 councilors and a mayor.
+Steinbach is represented by six councillors and a mayor.
 The city is a single-tier municipality, governed by a mayor-council system, the mayor and council are elected every four years.
 The current mayor is Earl Funk.

 Prior to incorporation as a town in 1946, Steinbach was part of the East Reserve and later Rural Municipality of Hanover.
 The entire area was led by an Oberschulz, while the village of Steinbach was governed by a Schulz (mayor) and Schultebott (council).
 Steinbach's first schulz was Johann Reimer, while Steinbach's longest-serving schulz was Johan G. Barkman (son of Rev. Jakob Barkman), who served as schulz for 25 years.

 Federal and provincial representation

 Currently, the city is represented federally by the Conservative Party of Canada and provincially by the Progressive Conservative Party of Manitoba.
 The city and surrounding area comprise the provincial riding of Steinbach, which has been represented in the Manitoba Legislative Assembly by MLA Kelvin Goertzen since 2003.
 In federal politics, the city is part of the Provencher riding, which has been represented by MP Ted Falk since 2013.